ibm-cloud-docs/solution-tutorials/create-manage-secure-apis.md

     An application contains the Loopback models, datasources and code that relate to your API.
 A product allows you to declare how an API is made available to developers.
     {:tip}

 The API application is now published to {{site.data.keyword.Bluemix_notm}} as a Cloud Foundry application.
-You can see it by looking at Cloud Foundry applications under {{site.data.keyword.Bluemix_notm}} [Dashboard](https://{DomainName}/dashboard), but direct access using the URL is not possible as the application is protected.
+You can see it by looking at Cloud Foundry applications under {{site.data.keyword.Bluemix_notm}} [Resource List](https://{DomainName}/resources), but direct access using the URL is not possible as the application is protected.
 The next section will show how managed APIs can be accessed.

 ## API Gateway

 Until now, you have been designing and testing your API locally.
 In this section, you will use {{site.data.keyword.apiconnect_short}} to test your deployed API on {{site.data.keyword.Bluemix_notm}}.

-1. Launch the {{site.data.keyword.Bluemix_notm}} [Dashboard](https://{DomainName}/dashboard).
+1. Launch the {{site.data.keyword.Bluemix_notm}} [Resource List](https://{DomainName}/resources).
 2. Find and select your **{{site.data.keyword.apiconnect_short}}** service under **Cloud Foundry Services**.
 3. Click on the **Explore** menu and then click the **Sandbox** link.
 4. Click on the **entry.create** operation.